-We cannot assure you that changes in the Mexican federal government policies will not adversely affect our business, financial position and results of operations.
-In particular, tax legislation in Mexico is subject to continuous change, and we cannot assure you that the Mexican government will maintain existing political, social, economic or other policies or that such changes would not have a material adverse effect on our business, financial position, results of operations and prospects.
+The Company cannot assure that changes in the Mexican federal government politics will not adversely affect our business, financial position and results of operations.
+In particular, tax legislation in Mexico is subject to continuous change, and we cannot assure that the Mexican government will maintain existing political, social, economic or other policies or that such changes would not have a material adverse effect on our business, financial position, results of operations and prospects.